Document Research Database Installation Instructions (Docker)

 -

-When the container is created with docker-compose for the first time, a
+When an instance is started for the first time, a

 volume

 directory is created in the doc-db-docker directory.
-Here, all configuration data and the database itself is stored. -
+Here, all configuration data, the database, templates, uploaded files, etc., are stored. -

 A backup can be made of the complete installation with all data by shutting down the container (docker-compose down) and then backing up the complete doc-db-docker directory.
 Use tar to preserve access permissions of the files.